Skip to content

 What’s it about?

-Over the last 2 decades, progress has been made in regards to reducing the mortality gap between Indigenous Australian and non-Indigenous Australians, however, further research and collaborative approaches to implementing positive changes need to occur to continue to Close The Gap.
 Respiratory illnesses remain the most common reason for primary health care visits and the second most common reason for hospitalisations in Indigenous Australians, with little objective data (e.g. spirometry) across various geographic and demographic groups.
-This study looked at the respiratory health (diagnosis and FEV1) of Indigenous Australian children from various communities in Queensland and the Northern Territory (NT).
+This study looked at the respiratory health (diagnosis and FEV1) of Aboriginal and Torres Strait Islander children from various communities in Queensland and the Northern Territory (NT).

 Why does it matter?

 Children and young adults aged 3 – 25 years from eight Queensland communities and one NT community were recruited (n=1,278).
-Each child completed spirometry and their medical history was recorded (from medical records and self-reported) to identify children with a history of respiratory disease (asthma, bronchiectasis, bronchiolitis, bronchitis or pneumonia) or no respiratory disease.
+Each child completed spirometry, and their medical history was recorded (from medical records and self-reported) to identify children with a history of respiratory disease (asthma, bronchiectasis, bronchiolitis, bronchitis or pneumonia) or no respiratory disease.

 Data was then available for 1245 children, with 1106 reliable spirometry tests (3 acceptable tests required).
-Asthma the most common respiratory diagnosis (n = 243) across city/regional and rural/remote communities, followed by bronchitis (n=209), bronchiolitis (n=64), pneumonia (n=41) and bronchiectasis (n=19).
+Asthma is the most common respiratory diagnosis (n = 243) across city/regional and rural/remote communities, followed by bronchitis (n=209), bronchiolitis (n=64), pneumonia (n=41) and bronchiectasis (n=19).
 Bronchitis and bronchiolitis admissions were significantly higher in rural/remote communities compared with city/regional communities.
-There were no significant differences for asthma and pneumonia admissions.
+There were no significant differences in asthma and pneumonia admissions.

 Interestingly, 47.7% of patients with no history of respiratory disease were found to have mild or moderate FEV1 impairment.
 For those patients with a history of respiratory disease, 3 in 5 children had a mild or moderate FEV1 impairment.